Many are asking, is Garmisch Partenkirchen Worth Visiting?

 See all the beautiful places in Southern Germany in this post: Southern Germany: The 10 Most Beautiful Places to Visit.

-Here’s an itinerary to the breathtaking places in Bavarian Alps: Bavarian Alps Itinerary: Best Places to Visit in German Alps
+Here’s an itinerary of the breathtaking places in Bavarian Alps: Bavarian Alps Itinerary: Best Places to Visit in German Alps

 In my opinion, southern Germany is the most “fairytale” part of the world!
 Neuschwanstein Castle, the Black Forest, and Rothenburg ob der Tauber as the best examples of southern Germany’s fairytale destinations.